Distribution of Values of Quadratic Forms at Integral Points: Introduction

-0.2cm The paper is organized as follows.
-In the following Section {2} we describe the explicit technical estimates of lattice point remainders.
-In Section {3} we transfer the problem to Fourier space starting with a smoothing step and rewriting it in terms of integrals over $d$-dimensional theta sums.
-Section {4} provides a reformulation of the problem via upper bounds in terms of integrals over the absolute value of other theta sums with symplectic structure on $\R^{2d}$.
-These in turn are estimated using basic arguments from Geometry of Numbers, (Section {5}) and in Section {6} based on crucial estimates for averages of functions on the space of lattices.
-Finally, in Section {7} all these results are combined to conclude the results of Section {2}.
-0.1cm
+The paper is organized mostly in logical order.
+In Section \ref{section:2} we describe the explicit technical estimates on lattice point remainders for both positive definite and indefinite forms.
+In the following Section \ref{section:3} we transfer the problem to Fourier transforms of the error starting with a first smoothing step and rewrite the lattice remainder in terms of integrals over $d$-dimensional theta sums.
+Section \ref{geom-num} provides a reformulation of the problem via upper bounds in terms of integrals over the absolute value of other theta sums with an underlying symplectic structure on $\R^{2d}$ which, in turn, are estimated using basic arguments from the Geometry of Numbers.
+Section \ref{section-aol} contains crucial estimates for averages of functions on the space of lattices.
+Finally, in Section \ref{conclus} all these results are combined to prove Theorem \ref{maintheorem}.
+Starting with the applications, we collect in Section \ref{section:parallelepipeds} the geometric bounds related to parallelepiped regions $\Omega$ used in this paper and afterwards conclude (in Subsection \ref{subsection:Applications}) the results of Section \ref{section:2}.
+In the last Section \ref{sec:small_values:qform} we focus on small values of indefinite quadratic forms: After recollecting and refining some results due to Schlickewei \cite{Schlickewei:1985} on the size of small zeros of integral quadratic forms, we shall prove Theorem \ref{dio-ineq}.

-{\em Acknowledgments}\\ The authors are indebted to A. Zaitsev and G. Chistyakov for discussions and suggestions concerning earlier versions of this paper.
+Compared to an earlier preprint \cite{goetze-margulis:2010} this version has been rewritten so that it allows to separate the error contributions due to the Diophantine properties of $Q$ and the influence of weights for the lattice points in Theorem \ref{maintheorem}.
+The latter has been developed for special choices of regions $\Omega$ which are particularly relevant for wide shells $E_{a,b}$ in Section \ref{section:parallelepipeds}.
+Moreover, the effective bounds for non-trivial solutions of the Diophantine inequality $\abs{Q[m]} < \eps$ have been improved in terms of the signature $(r,s)$ by using Schlickewei's result \cite{Schlickewei:1985} on small zeros of quadratic forms.
+In addition, we included a number of corrections concerning the explicit dependence on $Q$ (resp.\ $\Omega$) and the dimensions, and corrected typos as well.